cyring/CoreFreq/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;If the MSR_IA32_TEMPERATURE_TARGET is not provided by the Processor, a default value of 100 degree Celsius is considered as a target.

-* Q: The menu option "Memory Ctrl" does not open any window ?
+* Q: The menu option "Memory Controller" does not open any window ?
   A: Although Uncore and IMC features are under development, they can be activated with the Experimental driver argument:
 :hash:`insmod corefreqk.ko Experimental=1`

 * Q: The Instructions and PMC0 counters are stuck to zero ?
   A: The PCE bit of control register CR4 allows RDPMC in ring 3
-:hash:`echo 2 > /sys/devices/cpu/rdpmc`
+:hash:`echo "2" > /sys/devices/cpu/rdpmc`
 :hash:`insmod corefreqk.ko RDPMC_Enable=1`